Euclid Trucks: Antitrust lawsuit

+Sale

-White sold Euclid, Inc., to Daimler Benz AG of Stuttgart, Germany in August, 1977, and in January 1984, Daimler-Benz sold Euclid to one of Euclid’s former competitors, Clark Equipment Company, and it became part of the Clark Michigan Company, as Clark’s construction machinery division was then called.
-The following April, Clark formed a 50/50 joint venture with Sweden’s Volvo AB, now known as Volvo Construction Equipment to manufacture Volvo, Michigan and Euclid construction equipment under the name of VME Group NV.
-VME underwent several rather confusing divisions amongst its American and European operations, culminating in 1991 in the creation of a VME North Americas unit to handle only the Euclid lines.
+In August 1977, White sold Euclid, Inc., to Daimler Benz of Stuttgart, Germany and, in January 1984, Daimler-Benz sold Euclid to one of Euclid’s former competitors, Clark Equipment Company, after which it became part of the Clark Michigan Company, as Clark’s construction machinery division was then called.
+The following April, Clark formed a 50/50 joint venture with Volvo of Sweden, now known as Volvo Construction Equipment, to manufacture Volvo, Michigan and Euclid construction equipment under the name of VME Group NV.
+VME underwent several rather confusing reorganisation of its American and European operations, culminating in 1991 in the creation of a VME North Americas unit, to handle only the Euclid lines.

-In December 1993, VME North America entered into a joint venture of its own with Japan’s Hitachi Construction Machinery Co.
+In December 1993, VME North America entered into a joint venture of its own with Hitachi Construction Machinery Co.
 Ltd., called Euclid-Hitachi Heavy Equipment.
-Hitachi Construction Machinery Co.
-Ltd., a manufacturer of hydraulic construction machinery like excavators and cranes, gradually increased its share of the joint venture until it owned 100% of the venture in 2000.

-Hitachi obtained Euclid to fill the gap which existed in their ability to offer a complete mining package, as mining excavators and dump trucks are usually needed in combination.
+Hitachi, a manufacturer of hydraulic construction machinery such as excavators and cranes, gradually increased its share of the joint venture until it owned 100% of the organization by 2000.
+Hitachi obtained Euclid to fill the gap in their ability to offer a complete mining package, because mining excavators and dump trucks are usually needed in combination.

+During the transitional phase Hitachi utilized the Euclid brand name on some models and parts.
+Production was moved from Euclid, Ohio, to Guelph in Ontario, Canada.
+The trucks were are equipped with mufflers and computer controllers to meet environmental requirements for sound and exhaust emissions.

+Smaller construction trucks using older technology, of 32 tons and 36 tons capacity previously manufactured in Poland under license from VME (Volvo Michigan Euclid) are being built in India by Telcon, a joint venture between Tata and Hitachi Construction Machinery Co.
+Ltd.